SparkScripts/Scripts/README.md

-#Open Soucrce Script for Carrock Cake Gather
+#Open Soucrce Scripts from §park